OCRoArchive/notes/ocr-ground-truth.md

 ## Untranscribed Page Scans

 This is useful for unsupervised and self-supervised training.
 The more data you can provide in this form, the better.
 As above, JPEG or PNG format images at 600 dpi in grayscale or color are preferred.
-Any such data can just be tarred up in a tar file with whatever
+Any such data can just be tarred up in a tar file in any reasonable way; just make sure to use `.png` or `.jpg` extensions, as appropriate.

 ## Pages with OCR Output